Key Takeaways

 The Fed began aggressively raising interest rates in March 2022 in response to the highest U.S. inflation rates in nearly 40 years.
 Banks followed suit, increasing their interest rates on savings accounts and CDs in the wake of each Fed hike.

-Traditional savings accounts prior to the 2022 inflation surge were as low as 0.01% — but banks started raising rates for savings accounts.
-By February 2023, the average rate was 0.33% and Primis Bank offered the first 5% interest rate on a high-yield savings account in the United States since 2008, according to CNBC.
+Traditional savings accounts prior to the 2022 inflation surge were as low as 0.01% — but banks started raising rates for savings accounts in the years since.
+By 2024, the average rate was 0.45%.

 Case Study